-1. Take an honest look at what you have.
 Do you have Christ as your Savior?
-If you do, then you have a home in heaven reserved for you, and until then you have His armor and His Spirit to protect and sustain you.
+If you do, then you have a home in heaven reserved for you, and until you reach that home you have Christ's armor and Christ's Spirit to protect and sustain you.